d4mation/wp-docker/README.md

 # wp-docker
-Multi-Container Docker Application for a local WordPress site with SSL, nginx reverse proxy, MailHog and more.
+Multi-Container Docker Application for a local WordPress site with SSL, MailHog and more.

 ## Requirements
 1. [Docker Desktop](https://www.docker.com/products/docker-desktop)